megahomyak/cheech/README.md

 # Cheech

-Cheech is a little program to require arguments from the command line
+Cheech is a little program to get arguments from the command line

 ## Usage